ruffrey/nurtrace/potential/README.md

 - unopinionated core library for AI and machine learning
 - no supplied inputs and outputs
-- no supplied training methods
+- no supplied specific types of input/output trainings methods